dervishe-/GenBerry/README.md

 * Silent mode
 * Update kernel helper
 * Create tarball to expand on a sdcard instead of writing directly onto
-* For rPi4 activate USB attached SCSI
+* For Pi4 activate USB attached SCSI
-* sshd ativated and root allowed to login
 * Choose the password
 * Check the available space for building the image
-* USB networking (at least for rPi0 familly)

 ## Credits